edmundhung/conform/docs/api/react/useForm.md

 ### `shouldDirtyConsider`

-Define if Conform should considered the field for dirty state. e.g. Excluding form fields that are not managed by Conform such as CSRF token.
+Define if Conform should consider the field for dirty state. e.g. Excluding form fields that are not managed by Conform such as CSRF token.

 ### `onValidate`